 Read the email that we'll send

+Darwin is surrounded by the waters of the Harbour, providing a beautiful backdrop to the daily lives of locals and the centrepiece for the Territory experience.
+It is a source of recreation and supplies healthy food in the form of fish and crabs caught by many fishers and their families.
 Darwin has a unique coastal lifestyle worth protecting.
-Our capital city is surrounded by the waters of the harbour, providing a beautiful backdrop to the daily lives of locals, a source of recreation and leisure, and providing healthy food in the form of fish and crabs caught by many fishers and their families.
-It is a centrepiece for the tourist experience and facilitates the passage of many marine-based industries.

 (Your name and suburb will be added here)